José María Cabral Bermúdez

 José María Cabral Bermúdez (1902–1984) was a lawyer and businessman from the Dominican Republic.
 Cabral was member of the first junta that ruled the Dominican Republic after the fall of the dictatorship of Rafael Trujillo.

+Biography

 He was born into an upper class family, and was in his days the most important oligarch of the Dominican Republic.

 Cabral Bermúdez was vice-president of the Reserve Bank of the Dominican Republic, and member of the administrative council of Ingenio Cristóbal Colón, a sugar company.